oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/608_size/8_mm_id_22_mm_od_7_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 608 Size 8 mm Id 22 mm Od 7 mm Depth
+# Hardware Bearing 600 Series 608 Size 8 mm ID 22 mm OD 7 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base